nuprl/retic_performance/gm-pepm-2018/talk/README.md

  a clearly-defined set of ways that a well-typed program can go wrong.

 Type soundness is useful because it provides two guarantees:
- (1) a well-typed program never exhibits undefined behavior, and (2) the static type of an expression predicts the type of the value that it reduces to.
+ (1) a well-typed program never has undefined behavior, and (2) the static type of an expression predicts the type of the value that it reduces to.
-This makes it possible to use types to reason about complex program behaviors.
+This second point makes it possible to use types to reason about complex program behaviors.

 To move from type soundness to tag soundness, we weaken the first clause.
 Instead of returning a well typed value, tag soundness guarantees a well-tagged